spackows/Code-generation-exploration/01_simple-HTML/README.md

 Time: < 1 hour

 ### LLM mode
-I used GitHub Copilot chat in Visual Studio Code.
+I used GitHub Copilot chat in Visual Studio Code, with the default model, GPT-4.1.
 See: [Getting started with Copilot in VS Code](https://code.visualstudio.com/docs/copilot/getting-started)

 I ended up entering three inputs to the chat, accepting the generated code each time.